abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

 ### Hosting

-*Shared.Hosting* project contains **database configurations** in SharedHostingModule service configuration which is used in all other hosting modules.
+*Shared.Hosting* project contains **database configurations** in `SharedHostingModule` service configuration which is used in all other hosting modules.

-Each module with database connection in abp has its own connection string so that it can be deployed to any database individually when needed.
+Each module with database connection in abp has its own connection string so that it can be [migrated](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-Migrations) to [multiple databases](https://docs.abp.io/en/abp/latest/Entity-Framework-Core-Migrations#using-multiple-databases) when needed.
 This is achieved by [Connection Strings Management](https://docs.abp.io/en/abp/latest/Connection-Strings).
 Since *infrastructural microservices* such as [AdministrationService](microservices.md#AdministrationService), [IdentityService](microservices.md#IdentityService) and [SaasService](microservices.md#SaasService) uses one or more modules to perform, each module database configuration must be added to related database explicitly so that the module can connect to it's database.

 Instead of adding all module connection strings in microservice connection string configuration explicitly; related connection strings are mapped into a single connection string.